-Note: The figure shows the liabilities proportion principle and the total holding of eligible liabilities..
-See the information box on pages 9 and 10 for further information including an explanation of what constitutes an eligible liability.
+Note: The figure shows the liabilities proportion principle and the total holding of eligible liabilities.
+Landshypotek, Skandiabanken and Sparbanken Skåne are not shown here because Finansinspektionen does not make Pillar 2 requirements for the institutions public.
+However, the Debt Office monitors the institutions' compliance in the same way as for other systemically important institutions.
+See the information box on pages 10 and 11 for further information including an explanation of what constitutes an eligible liability.

 Sources: the Debt Office and Finansinspektionen